JerryGreenough/Chamber_Music/README.md

 ## Python Prerequisites

-Both the database creation and database querying scripts are dependent on the SQLAlchemy and PyMYSQL libraries, which can be installed using:
+Both the database creation and database querying scripts are dependent on the SQLAlchemy, SQLAlchemy_utils and PyMYSQL libraries, which can be installed using:

 ```
 pip install SQLAlchemy
+pip install sqlalchemy_utils
 pip install PyMySQL
 ```